Key Takeaways

 - The Trump Administration's AI Policy Framework Has an Ideology.
 It Just Won't Admit It

-- Artificial Intelligence | NIST
+- NIST Artificial Intelligence

 - OECD AI Principles